 - MnCareers Interest Assessment: This is a quick, 42-statement online quiz from Minnesota.

 - O*NET Interest Profiler: This is an online questionnaire with 60 questions about what you like and don’t like to do

 - CareerZone Interest Profiler: A one statement per page interest inventory with happy/sad faces to rate the statements.
 There are 30-, 60- and 180-question versions.
 From the California Department of Education.

 - Career One-Stop Work Values Matcher is an online card sort exercise that has you rank statements to define your ideal job.
 Work values are our beliefs about what’s most important in our work.

 - O*NET has assessments you can download and print:

+- 10-16-23 note: this link is not currently working.
+We are hoping Advance CTE fixes it soon.
 Student Interest Survey for Career Clusters (PDF, 6 pages, 2005) from Advance CTE.
 It identifies the top three Career Clusters of interest.
 Takes about 15 minutes to complete.

 - Picture Interest Career Survey, from Jist and Paradigm Education Solutions, is available in print or online.
 There is a cost.
 Scroll down to the bottom of their page to request a free sample for review.